 Bit Number Bit Name Description [0] Receive Data Valid (RDV) This bit is automatically set to one when CURXBUF contains a valid data received over the serial port.
 The received data can be read from CURXBUF.
 When this bit is '0', there is no valid data.
 If you set CUCON[3:2] to 2'b01 and CUINT[0] to 1'b1, the RDV interrupt is requested.
 You can clear this bit by reading CURXBUF.
 [1] Break Signal Detected (BKD) This bit is automatically set to one to indicate that a break signal has been received in CURXBUF.
-If the BSD interrupt enable bit, CUINT[1], is '1', a interrupt is generated when a break occurs.
-You can clear this bit by writing '1' to this bit.
-[2] Frame Error (FER) This bit is automatically set to '1' whenever a frame error occurs during a serial data receive operation.
+If the BKD interrupt enable bit, CUINT[1], is '1', a interrupt is generated when a break occurs.
+You have to clear this bit by writing '1' to this bit.
+If not, UART may be stopped.
+[2] Frame Error (FER) This bit is automatically set to '1' whenever a frame error occurs during a serial data receiving operation.
 A frame error occurs when a zero is detected instead of the stop bit(s).
 If the FER interrupt enable bit, CUINT[2], is '1' a interrupt is generated when a frame error occurs.
-You can clear this bit by writing '1' to this bit.
-[3] Parity Error (PER) This bit is automatically set to '1' whenever a parity error occurs during a serial data receive operation.
+You have to clear this bit by writing '1' to this bit.
+If not, UART may be stopped.
+[3] Parity Error (PER) This bit is automatically set to '1' whenever a parity error occurs during a serial data receiving operation.
 If the PER interrupt enable bit, CUINT[3], is '1', a interrupt is generated when a parity error occurs.
-You can clear this bit by writing '1' to this bit.
+You have to clear this bit by writing '1' to this bit.
+If not, UART may be stopped.